-As of the latest measurement date, the county participates in:
+As of the latest measurement date, the county participated in:

-- The State Retirement and Pension System of Maryland, which the state administers and which is 72.3% funded as of June 30, 2019.
-The plan is a cost-sharing, multiple-employer, defined benefit plan, in which most of the county's employees participate.
-St. Mary's County's proportionate share of this plan's net pension liability is \$21.8 million assuming a 7.45% discount rate. - Sheriff's Office Retirement Plan: A single-employer, defined benefit plan covering police and correctional officers; 68.2% funded with a net pension liability for the county of \$42.6 million; - · A Length of Service Award Program for volunteer firefighters, with a net liability of \$21.7 million that is pay-as-you-go financed; and - An OPEB plan to eligible employees, which is a single-employer, defined benefit health care plan that is 89.5% funded.
+- The State Retirement and Pension System of Maryland, which the state administers and which was 70.7% funded as of June 30, 2020, is a cost-sharing, multiple-employer, defined-benefit plan in which most of the county's employees participate; St. Mary's County's proportionate share of this plan's net pension liability (NPL) is \$22.6 million assuming a 7.4% discount rate; - Sheriff's Office Retirement Plan: A single-employer, defined-benefit plan covering police and correctional officers; 69.3% funded with a NPL for the county of \$43.7 million; - A Length of Service Award Program for volunteer firefighters and rescue, with a net liability of \$19.8 million that is pay-as-you-go financed; and - An OPEB plan to eligible employees, which is a single-employer, defined-benefit health care plan that is 93.6% funded.
 The county established a trust to fund the plan.
-It historically has contributed 100% of OPEB costs annually, including a portion of the unfunded actuarial liability, which as of June 30, 2019, stood at \$10.1 million, assuming a 7.07% discount rate.
+It historically has contributed 100% of OPEB costs annually, including a portion of the unfunded actuarial liability, which as of June 30, 2020, stood at \$6.2 million, assuming a

+7.08% discount rate.